CPScript/Toxi-DDoS/README.md

-# 🔫 ToXI DDoS Tool
+# ☠️ ToXI ☠️DDoS Tool
 ## What is this?
 Questions | Answers
 --------- | ---------